thoughtram/blog/_posts/2015-05-18-dependency-injection-in-angular-2.md

 ## Dependency Injection as a pattern

 [Vojta Jina](http://twitter.com/vojtajina) gave a great talk on dependency injection at [ng-conf 2014](https://www.youtube.com/watch?v=_OGGsf1ZXMs).
-In this talk, he presented the story and ideas of the new DI system that will be developed for Angular 2.
+In this talk, he presented the story and ideas of the new DI system that will be developed for Angular.
 He also made very clear, that we can see DI as two things: As a design pattern and as a framework.
 Whereas the former explains the pattern that DI is all about, the latter can be a system that helps us out maintaining and assembling dependencies.
 I'd like to do the same in this article as it helps us understanding the concept first.

 We start by taking a look at the following code and analysing the problems it introduces.